KylaBendrik/Juric/Chapter Summaries/chapter 12.md

 You can also use :net_kernal.monitor_nodes.
 Each node periodically tries to check to see if they're connected to the other nodes.
 ### 12.1.2 Communicating between nodes
 Node.spawn/2 recieves a node name and a lambda.
 It spawns a new process on the target node and runs the lambda in that process.
+You can use the fn -> to send a message back, using send(self(), {:response, 1+2}) Then use iex's flush/0 function, which takes all messages fromt the current process mailbox and prints them to the console.
 #### Listing 12.1 Spawning a process on another node
 Use Node.spawn/2 to tell a process to run on another node.
 > *Group leader process*
 I noticed while doing this that the IO.puts was printing on the node I inputted Node.spawn in, instead of the one I told to run the lambda.
 All standard IO calls are forwarded to the *group leader*.
 Basically, it'll use the other nodes to run the behind the scenes stuff, but use the node you're obviously able to communicate with to print stuff for the user.

-> *Avoid spawnign lamdas or sending them to different nodes*
+> *Avoid spawning lambdas or sending them to different nodes*
 ### 12.1.3 Process discovery
 > *How global registration works*